 - All projects must be in A3 project format with a single summary page for executive project updates.
 They are posted as visual management to learn from and create discussions.

 - Not only the Leader but all managers must commit and allocate time for the assigned people to work on the required Future State projects.
 This allocated time must be visually managed with a posted matrix of the agreed upon schedule.
-If someone misses their allocated time then the manager and this person agree on a new time to make up this missed time.
+If someone misses their allocated time then the manager and person assigned agree on a new time to make the time up.

 - Resources like production time, axillary equipment, expenditures, training, and materials must also be planned for and approved.